-Notice of Privacy Practices Effective April 14, 2003; revised March 1, 2012
+Notice of Privacy Practices Effective April 14, 2003; revised September 23, 2013

 We may use and share medical information in order to provide “Treatment,” obtain “Payment” for treatment provided to you and perform our “Healthcare Operations.”
 The three terms are:

-We use and share your medical information to provide services to you, for example, to diagnose and treat your injury or illness.
+Treatment: We use and share your medical information to provide services to you, for example, to diagnose and treat your injury or illness.
 In addition, we may also share your medical information with physicians, nurses, other caregivers or organizations involved in your present or future treatment.

-We may use and share your medical information to obtain payment for services that were provided to you.
+Payment: We may use and share your medical information to obtain payment for services that were provided to you.
 For example, we may share your medical information to request payment and receive payment from Medicare, Medicaid, your health insurer, HMO, or other company or program that arranges or pays the cost for some or all of your health care.
 As an example, we may share your medical information with the person responsible for paying for your treatment; this is the guarantor and could be your spouse, parent, personal representative or legal guardian.

-We may use and share your medical information for our healthcare operations, which may include management, planning and activities that continually improve the quality and effectiveness of healthcare services provided.
+Healthcare Operations: We may use and share your medical information for our healthcare operations, which may include management, planning and activities that continually improve the quality and effectiveness of healthcare services provided.
 For example, members of the medical staff, risk management or quality improvement teams may use information in your medical record to assess the care and its outcomes.

-Unless you object or “opt out,” your name, location in the facility, general condition and religious affiliation will appear in the patient directory.
+Directory: Unless you object or “opt out,” your name, location in the facility, general condition and religious affiliation will appear in the patient directory.
 This information may be provided to members of the clergy and except for religious affiliation, to other people who ask for you by name as well as government agencies and disaster relief organizations.

-We may use or disclose information to notify or assist in notifying a family member, personal representative or another person responsible for your care as to your location and general condition.
+Family Members and Personal Representatives: We may use or disclose information to notify or assist in notifying a family member, personal representative or another person responsible for your care as to your location and general condition.
 Caregivers, using their professional judgment, may disclose to a family member, relative, friend or any other person you identify, medical information relevant to that person’s involvement in your care or payment related to your care.

 Research: Every effort is made to request your specific authorization (permission) if your medical information may be used for research purposes.
 However, under rare circumstances we may use or share your medical information if the Board that oversees research, the Institutional Review Board (“IRB”), approves a waiver of authorization or a review preparatory to research for disclosure.

-Reasonable steps are taken to ensure your privacy is protected; however, while providing your treatment, your information could be unintentionally disclosed as a result of providing your treatment.
+Incidental Uses and Disclosures: Reasonable steps are taken to ensure your privacy is protected; however, while providing your treatment, your information could be unintentionally disclosed as a result of providing your treatment.

-We may disclose medical information to organizations that collect or transplant organs or tissue for donation.
+Organ Procurement Organizations: We may disclose medical information to organizations that collect or transplant organs or tissue for donation.

-Communications, such as contacting you for appointment reminders, case management, treatment alternatives or other health related products or services are not considered marketing and your authorization is not required.
+Marketing: Communications, such as contacting you for appointment reminders, case management, treatment alternatives or other health related products or services are not considered marketing and your authorization is not required.
 However, if a communication is made that does not contribute to your current or future treatment, thereby considered “marketing,” we will request your specific authorization.
-Further, without your specific authorization, we may not sell your information to a third party for marketing purposes.
+Further, without your specific authorization, we will not sell your information to a third party for marketing purposes.

-If you have not opted out, we may contact you for fundraising purposes.
+Fundraising: If you have not opted out, we may contact you for fundraising purposes.
 Notice of your right to opt-out will be prominently posted on all mailings for fundraising.

-We may disclose medical information to the extent authorized by law and necessary to receive payment for a work-related claim.
+Workers’ Compensation: We may disclose medical information to the extent authorized by law and necessary to receive payment for a work-related claim.

-As required by law, we may disclose your medical information to public health or legal authorities charged with preventing or controlling disease, injury or disability.
+Health Oversight Agencies: As required by law, we may disclose your medical information to public health or legal authorities charged with preventing or controlling disease, injury or disability.

 The confidentiality of mental health, alcohol and drug abuse medical records maintained by our program is protected by federal and state laws.
-Generally, Cadence Health may not acknowledge to anyone outside the program that a patient attends the program or disclose any information identifying that a patient is receiving treatment for alcohol or drug abuse unless one of the following conditions is met:
+Generally, Cadence Health may not acknowledge to anyone outside the program that a patient attends the program or disclose any information identifying that a patient is receiving treatment for mental health, alcohol or drug abuse unless one of the following conditions is met:

 The conditions above generally apply as long as the patient is not a threat to self or others.
 Further, protection does not apply to the disclosure of information to the authorities for suspected abuse or neglect (child or adult).

-You may request that your information be removed from mailing lists for marketing and fundraising.
+Opt Out: You may request that your information be removed from mailing lists for marketing and fundraising.
 Also, if admitted to the hospital, you may request that your name not appear within the facility directory (Note: opting out of the facility directory may prevent the provision of information to individuals who request information about you or otherwise should know about your care).

-You may request an accounting of disclosures of health information.
+Accounting of Disclosure(s): You may request an accounting of disclosures of health information.
 Accounting of disclosures may be limited to instances where the disclosure is known or a record exists or the disclosure type is specified by Statute.

-If you provide authorization for a specific use or disclosure, you may revoke that authorization at any time by writing the Medical Records Department at 25 North Winfield Road, Winfield, Illinois 60190.
+Revoke: If you provide authorization for a specific use or disclosure, you may revoke that authorization at any time by writing the Medical Records Department at 25 North Winfield Road, Winfield, Illinois 60190.
 If you revoke your authorization, you understand that we cannot take back disclosures made prior to processing your request.